How does the AVERAGEX function (DAX) work?

 Considerations when using the AVERAGEX function

-In all other respects, AVERAGEX follows the same rules as AVERAGE.
-You cannot include non-numeric or null cells.
+The AVERAGEX function will not allow you to include non-numeric or null cells.
 Both the table and expression arguments are required.

 Related Video Tutorials

 =AVERAGEX(InternetSales, InternetSales[Freight]+ InternetSales[TaxAmt])

 = AVERAGEX (East_Sales,East_Sales[Unit Price]*East_Sales[No. of Units])